parse-community/docs/_includes/ios/objects.md

 } ```
 </div>

-You can learn more queries by visiting the [PFQuery](#queries) section.
+You can learn more about queries by visiting the [PFQuery](#queries) section.
 A `PFRelation` behaves similarly to an array of  `PFObject` yet has a built in query that's capable of everything a standard `PFQuery` is other than `includeKey:`.

 ## Data Types